hopppe/travel-split2/PRIVACY_POLICY.md

 ## Children's Privacy

-Split Pro is not intended for children under 13 years of age.
+EquiSplit is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.
 If you become aware that a child has provided us with personal information, please contact us, and we will take steps to remove such information.

 ## Third-Party Services